-IPART is reviewing the maximum prices that Central Coast Council (CCC Water) can charge to provide water, wastewater, and related services.
-The new prices will apply from 1 July 2026.
+IPART is reviewing the maximum prices that Central Coast Council (CCC Water) can charge customers to provide water, wastewater, and related services.
+The prices we set in this review will apply from 1 July 2026 to 30 June 2031.

-Our price review focuses on promoting value for money, while aiming to help water businesses remain financially viable to efficiently deliver their services.
+Customers should pay only what CCC Water requires to efficiently deliver the services its customers need.
 Our aim is to hold CCC Water accountable in a way that delivers good short, medium, and long-term customer outcomes.

 Under the IPART Act, when reviewing water prices, we are required to consider a range of matters, including: